slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"A man is already halfway in love with any woman who listens to him."
 -- Brendan Behan [1923]*

+> *"Warriors and worriers.
+Human males form cooperative groups to compete against out-groups, while human females exclude other females in their quest to find mates, female family members to invest in their children.
+This challenges the familiar wisdom that women are more sociable than men and men are more competitive than women."
+-- Joyce Benenson [1949]*

 > *"Sexuality is spontaneous chemical reaction between two parties, not a process of negotiation."
 -- Rollo Tomassi [1969]*

 > *"You haven’t been in love, if you haven’t let it ruin your life."
 -- Sarah Hildebrand [1990]*

-> *"A man usually falls in love with a woman who asks the kinds of questions he is able to answer."
--- Ronald Colman [1891]*

-> *"Warriors and worriers.
-Human males form cooperative groups to compete against out-groups, while human females exclude other females in their quest to find mates, female family members to invest in their children.
-This challenges the familiar wisdom that women are more sociable than men and men are more competitive than women."
--- Joyce Benenson [1949]*

 > *"Real love doesn’t meet you at your best.
 It meets you in your mess."
--- jsparkblog@x*
+-- x@jsparkblog*

 ### On love and romance